majorsalad/Job-Application-Update-Services/README.md

 - My graphic designing skills improved as I was able to create a web app logo with photo-editing skills
 - Learned how to work in a team and how to pace myself

+# Credit to teammates:
+Aashwin, Hirambh, and Marco were the teammates that helped guide me and work towards completing this project together.